cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 If your specs files are in TypeScript, you should include the TypeScript definition file, `cypress/support/index.d.ts`, with the rest of the source files.

-Even if your project is JavaScript only, the JavaScript specs can know about the new command by referencing the file using the special tripple slash `reference path` comment.
+Even if your project is JavaScript only, the JavaScript specs can know about the new command by referencing the file using the special triple slash `reference path` comment.

 ```javascript
 // from your cypress/integration/spec.js